aws-samples/data-perimeter-policy-examples/vpc_endpoint_policies/README.md

-* *Using EC2 Image Builder componenets*.
+* *Using EC2 Image Builder components*.
 [EC2 Image Builder](https://aws.amazon.com/image-builder/) uses a publicly available Amazon S3 bucket to store and access managed resources, such as components.
 It also downloads the AWSTOE component management application from a separate Amazon S3 bucket.
 The call to Amazon S3 is unauthenticated and passes through the Amazon S3 VPC endpoint.

     * [AWS owned buckets](https://docs.aws.amazon.com/imagebuilder/latest/userguide/vpc-interface-endpoints.html):